Open system approach to the internal dynamics of a model multilevel molecule: Non-Poissonian statistics and inverse power laws

 This Section is devoted to the dynamics of the populations of the energy levels and to decoherence process.
-We aim to show the occurrence of the IZE and inverse power law relaxations over estimated long timescale, for relevant classes of non-Poisson distribution of collision times, recovering the Poisson statistic as a particular case.
+We aim to describe the dynamics for relevant classes of non-Poisson distribution densities of collision times, recovering the Poisson statistic as a particular case.

 The coherence term,

 and the populations of the whole $L$ and $R$ levels,

 are evaluated in Appendix \ref{A} for a generic distribution of collision times, through Eqs. (\ref{SimplGenMastEq1L1L}), (\ref{SimplGenMastEq1L1R}), (\ref{SimplGenMastEq2L2LD0}), (\ref{SimplGenMastEqmsmsD0}), (\ref{SimplGenMastEqNsNsD0}) and those obtained by exchanging the indexes $L$ and $R$, holding true for times $t\gg 1/\Omega$.